luiscaguilarucr/if-3000-i-2020-projects/README.md

 # proyect-if-3000-i-2020
-First project of the course "PROGRAMMING II"
+Project of the course "PROGRAMMING II"